svalenti52/Praxis/README.md

     the path never wander into negative territory.
 For example, starting at (0,0) we add (1,1) end up at (1,1); if we add (1,1) again, we arrive at (2,2).
 If instead we add (1,-1) to (0,0) we get (1,-1) - this path is not allowed (see above proviso).

+A Number Puzzle - 21-Jul-2015

+    Find a 10-digit number, with all digits unique, such that the first n digits of the number are divisible by n.
+That is the first digit should be divisble by one, the second two digits form a two-digit number that is divisible by two, the number formed by the first three digits is divisible by three, etc.  It turns out there in only one number that meets all the critera for a 10-digit number.